vitaly-t/pg-promise-demo/JavaScript/README.md

-## JavaScript implementation of pg-promise-demo
+ES6 JavaScript implementation of the demo.

-This implementation uses ES6 syntax, and therefore requires Node.JS 4.x or later.
-However, you can easily follow the same pattern with ES5 syntax, as [pg-promise] supports every version of Node.js from 0.10.x onwards.

 ### Prerequisites

 * Node.js version 4.x or later
+* PostgreSQL 9.1 or later

 ### Installation